How to Design Study Schedule

 Groups of subjects

-Group C consists of the subjects of the student’s chosen study programme (speciality).
+Group C – the subjects of the student’s chosen study program (specialty), including coursework, practice and final thesis.

 When and where to register?

-On the second day of the academic year, the first-year students register to the subjects of A, B and D groups on computers in the V. Birziskos reading-room (K. Donelaicio g.
-52).
+On the second day of the academic year, the first-year students register to the subjects of A and B groups on computers in the Leonido Donskio reading-room (Putvinskio g.
+23).
 The students also have to sign to the specialty courses (Group C) in their departments.
 The international students register to the courses without much of a hassle.
 They are usually assisted by the specialists of the VMU International Office, who gladly give their help and advice when needed.
 Students should remember that the first two weeks of each semester is the time when ones may drop or add classes to their programmes of study.
 After the registration period, the university expects students to attend and complete all the courses in which they are enrolled.
 Regular class attendance is necessary for the maximum success in the university.
 Each student is responsible for the programme of courses listed at registration.